Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: INTRODUCTION

 These spectra can be used not only for an efficient redshift determination, but also to constrain the physical properties of the gas and dust (e.g., mass, density, temperature) in these galaxies \citep[e.g., ][]{bradford09}, by measuring the CO line strengths and the continuum slope.
 The analysis of the CO properties requires measurements of multiple CO lines, often involving the use of multiple instruments.
 To date, several spectral line energy distributions (SLEDs) for the CO molecule have been constructed for small mixed samples of galaxies and quasars \citep{Papadopoulos2010b,Wang2010,Bayet2009}, or individual objects.
-Relatively well sampled CO SLEDs have been constructed from the ground for bright quasars \citep{Weiss2007,bradford09,Danielson2010}, while complete CO SLEDs have been measured by the $Herschel$ $Space$ $Observatory$ in low redshift galaxies \citep{Panuzzo2010,vanderWerf2010}.
-Most SMGs have been observed in only one or two CO lines \citep[see e.g., ][]{Harris10,Ivison2010,Aravena2010,tacconi08,greve05,Solomon2005}, and their physical properties remain largely unknown.
-This situation has improved in recent years, with observations of multiple CO lines in individual SMGs \citep{Ao2008,Carilli2010,Lestrade2010,Riechers2010,Danielson2010}.
+Relatively well sampled CO SLEDs have been constructed from the ground for some bright quasars \citep{Weiss2007,bradford09}, while complete CO SLEDs have been measured by the $Herschel$ $Space$ $Observatory$ in low redshift galaxies \citep{Panuzzo2010,vanderWerf2010}.
+Most SMGs have been observed in only one or two CO lines \citep[see e.g., ][]{Harris10,Ivison2010,tacconi08,greve05,Solomon2005}, and their physical properties remain largely unknown.
+This situation has improved in recent years, with observations of multiple CO lines in individual SMGs \citep{Ao2008,Carilli2010,Lestrade2010,Riechers2010,Danielson2010,scott2011}.
 The best sampled CO SLEDs show that multiple CO components are required to explain the full line luminosity distribution, where most of the mid-$J$ CO emission can generally be fit by a warm component, with kinetic temperatures of 40-60~K and gas volume densities of 10$^{3}$-10$^{4}$~cm$^{-3}$.
 However, solutions with kinetic temperatures of a few$\times$100~K and lower densities are also allowed by the data \citep{Ao2008,Weiss2007,Bayet2009}, and this region of the parameter space has been insufficiently explored.
-Z-Spec has an important advantage over other instruments, since it covers a large portion of the CO SLED in a single observation (depending on the redshift) and with a common calibration for the entire bandpass.
+With Z-Spec we can cover some portion of the CO SLED in a single observation (depending on the redshift), with a common calibration for the entire bandpass, and we can start to place broad constraints on the parameter space.
+However, additional CO line measurements, especially for the CO(1$-$0) line, can prove essential in distinguishing between possible models, or identifying a substantial amount of cold gas.